lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To createa a new spreadsheet in the same file press the button on the bottom that looks like a :guilabel:`+`.
 To switch between each sheet perss the button on each sheet at the bottom near the button to add a new sheet.

+To insert a special character not on your keyboard :menuselection:`Insert --> Special Character`.

 Screenshot
 ----------